CD yield, tax & inflation

 References used for the calculation method and definitions.
 Links open in a new tab when available.

-CFPB overview of how CDs work, early withdrawal penalties, and what to consider before investing.
+How CDs work, early withdrawal penalties, and questions to ask before opening one.

 Financial Estimation Note